Share this article

 Is it a good idea to consolidate your debt?

-Before making any big moves, it’s crucial to explore your options and have a chat with a financial expert to get some professional advice.
+Before making any big moves, it’s crucial to explore your options and have a chat with a financial expert to find out if a debt consolidation loan is a good idea.
 Trust me, it’s the smart thing to do!
 Remember, there’s no one-size-fits-all when it comes to money matters.

-Think of this article as your crash course in debt consolidation, served up with a side of realness.
+Think of this article as your crash course in how debt consolidation works, served up with a side of realness.
 But before we get ahead of ourselves, let’s make sure you’re armed with all the info you need.

 Types of debt consolidation loans